 Life for a puppy is one big adventure.
 Having the freedom to take those intrepid trots both inside the comfort of their new home and braver strides in the great outdoors (on their puppy-friendly lead/harness, sporting the legally required collar and ID tag with some poo bags in tow, of course!) is as vital for their early development as it is for supporting ongoing healthy levels of exercise, mental stimulation and safety as they grow.

 Having access between these two worlds is also crucial, so that your furry friend knows they can independently take a little light relief once they’re out of puppy training pads – not to mention being able to escape were anything to happen, such as a household fire.
 With simple locking mechanisms and draught- and weather-resistant seals, our dog doors are suitable for a range of breeds, can be easily installed in UPVC, wood, glass or walls, plus they come with a three-year guarantee.
-We can even offer a list of approved installers!

 We’ve covered the key things you’ll need to prepare ahead of your four-legged friend’s fanfare arrival this Christmas.
 We do, however, advise that you nonetheless check with the rescue centre, breeder or your vet for all key requirements.
 Don’t forget to continue browsing our range of handy dog products and accessories too, as Closer Pets would be delighted to start you and your precious puppy off on your life-long journey together – it’s not too late to add to your Christmas wish list!